“Mama, I’m afraid of the dark.”

 My son caught all of this.
 Ever since, my attempts to assuage his fears have been unsuccessful.
 He is convinced we are in danger.
 He is terrified to go to sleep.

 Around 4 p.m. every day, he says, “Mama, Dada, this is the scary time.”
 All through dinner he tells us he is afraid.
 I make whatever meal I can from the leftovers in our fridge, from the canned goods I have diligently stacked up.
-Even his favorite foods don’t help.
+Even his favourite foods don’t help.
 His eyes widen as the sun goes down.

 As night approaches, I lie with him in his bed as I comb my fingers through his hair.
 He pushes on my fingers, asking me without words to press harder on his forehead.
 I recite a poem to him that we both love, over and over.
 A verse includes the phrase secret hope, a safe goodnight.
 I say a small prayer in Arabic with him.
 But the words don’t help.
 He is still so frightened.
 He is worried about his dreams.
 When they come, they leave him shivering.